 You could also consider using some of the cash saved from buying a heat pump to add solar and battery storage to offset your energy bills.

 Calculate the cost to purchase Herschel Infrared for your whole house, here

-This article aims to give a balanced comparison between heat pumps and infrared based on the UK’s most comprehensive independent scientific tests.
+This article aims to give a balanced comparison between heat pumps and infrared based on the UK’s most comprehensive independent scientific tests at Salford Energy House.
 You can also watch our team talking on YouTube’s Fully Charged Plus channel about the results of these tests.